eag1ex/payload-resolution-manager/readme.md

 * `updateJob(newData,uid)` : provide raw data produced by `set` or use `get(uid)` to return it.
 Will update only dataSet[..], will not grow the items array.

 * `complete(uid)` : marks each PrmProto object as `complete`
+* `findID(jobData)` : find uniq id for each jobData, only returns one id, if more distinct found returns null
 * `onModelStateChange(cb=>)` : observes changes to each PrmProto job model, on the callback, only returns if new state differs from previous state.

 * `batchReady(jobUIDS=[], type:string, cb=>)`: You want to wait until specific jobs has completed.
 Each job in batch is set uppon resolution is called, each time it checks if all your batch jobs are ready.